maxdesalle/website/content/startup-ideas.md

 There are alternatives to sand, though.
 You can, for example, build an embakment around the area where you want the artificial island to be, pump out all the water, and then start building.
 Or you could simply use rocks and gravel.
 Or even alternatively abandon the idea of a "solid" island entirely and build floating islands (floating platforms made out of concrete, steel or another material).
 These could probably be made quite stable by anchoring them to the seabed.

 Startup name could be "Archipel", "Archipelago", "Atlantis", or a fourth secret name which is too good and close to my heart to be revealed.

 ---

+**Actually good Kombucha:** I drink Kombucha all the time, I love it.
+If you don't know it, it's a fermented probiotic drink based on tea.
+Probiotics are foods/drinks that, according to the current research, contribute to the health of your gut as they contain bacteria that will help your digestive system.

+There is a big market for probiotics, [40% of the world population suffers from gastrointestinal problems](<https://www.gastrojournal.org/article/S0016-5085\(20\)30487-X/fulltext>).
+And even those who don't have gut problems at the moment would probably benefit from probiotics, the [current early research is very promising on mood/cognitive functions as well](https://www.health.harvard.edu/mind-and-mood/probiotics-may-help-boost-mood-and-cognitive-function), and [they have very rarely side effects](https://www.mayoclinic.org/healthy-lifestyle/nutrition-and-healthy-eating/expert-answers/probiotics/faq-20058065).

+I have probably tested over 15+ Kombucha brands/varieties now, both in the EU (Belgium) and in North America (Quebec), and only found two that tested decently good.
+And even those two have definitely room for improvement regarding taste.
+The majority of my friends, for example, when tasting both, don't like either.

+Imagine if you could drink something that tasted as good as Coca-Cola while being healthy.

+There are three difficulties/problems:

+1. the current research on probiotics is early, and while it's probably unlikely that a medical study would find negatives about probiotics given their extensive use in history ([yogurt is a probiotic and literally originated in Mesopotamia 7000 years ago](https://en.wikipedia.org/wiki/Yogurt), for example), they are all different.
+Kombucha has different bacteria than Yogurt has.
+One being healthy doesn't necessarily means the other is as well (or as much).

+2. it's a very competitive market.
+There are already a lot of companies active in the Kombucha market, and you are always at risk of a giant like Coca-Cola introducing their own Kombucha brand.
+The incentives are there for them to do so (it's a growing market, strong narrative, etc.).

+3. find a recipe that tastes good (obviously!).
+Easier said than done.
+Either the majority of current Kombucha producers on the market have bad taste, or finding a good recipe that is healthy while tasting good is harder than it seems like.
+My guess is that it's probably a combination of both.
+Might seem arrogant, but it's objectively true in my opinion that [most people have bad taste](https://x.com/UltraLinx/status/1829180924904489008) when it comes to deciding on their own what is beautiful or what isn't, what tastes good and what doesn't, etc. As Steve Jobs would say, most people don't know what they want until you show it to them.
+This will again appear very arrogant but I believe it's deeply true: you have to make the decision-making for them.

+---